Report: Kansas City Chiefs Are “Open To Trading” Quarterback Alex Smith

 According to Josh Edwards of 247Sports, Cleveland has “roughly $118 million in cap space as well five choices in the first two rounds of the 2018 NFL Draft.”

 Dorsey could utilize some of those draft picks to acquire a veteran QB, such as Smith.
 The Browns could use Smith’s services next season to help groom a young signal-caller for the future.
-Rapoport also acknowledged Arizona’s interest from an earlier time, and illustrated how the Denver Broncos could be in the conversation, too.
+Rapoport also acknowledged Arizona’s interest from an earlier time and illustrated how the Denver Broncos could be in the conversation, too.

 “The Cardinals inquired about Smith when the Niners traded him, sources say, and the Broncos are already considering it.”